anuja-rahul/anuja-rahul/README.md

 - 👨👨‍💻 I'm currently working on improving my full-stack knowledge.
 - 🚀 I ❤ creating solutions to automate and simplify day-to-day tasks.

-- 🌐 I'm also working on learning how to implement REST APIs in different tech stacks.
+[//]: # (- 🌐 I'm also working on learning how to implement REST APIs in different tech stacks.)

 [//]: # (####  I'm a cs undergraduate from Sri Lanka. )